everactive/network-manager/docs/reference/configuration/ethernet_support.md

  anymore.

-Changing the *ethernet* configuration option needs a reboot of the device it's running on:
+Changing the *ethernet* configuration option needs a reboot of the device it's running on.

+After the device has rebooted ethernet support is enabled NetworkManager will take over management of all available ethernet network devices on the device.

+NetworkManager will reuse existing configurations files from */etc/netplan* when ethernet support is enabled.
+Those will marked as immutable inside NetworkManager and any changes need to be written manually into the relevant files in */etc/netplan*.

+Example:

 ```
  $ snap set network-manager ethernet.enable=true
  $ sudo reboot
 ```

-Once ethernet support is enabled NetworkManager will take over management of all available ethernet network devices on the device.
-**This may cause temporary connection loss for the device.**

-NetworkManager will reuse existing configurations files from */etc/netplan* when ethernet support is enabled.